AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference/index.md

 You may have noticed that I used the term "point" quite a lot.
 What's up with that?
 What—pardon the awful pun—is the *point* I'm trying to get across?

-{% include "postImage.html" src: "./images/pointers.png", alt: "Comic about pointers.
-Someone asks for pointers, and another person fires off a bunch of memory addresses.", caption: "Source: [xkcd](https://xkcd.com/138/)." %}
+{% include "postImage.html" src: "./images/pointers.png", baseFormat: "png", alt: "xkcd comic about pointers.
+Two stick figures are depicted; one is sitting cross-legged in front of a TV playing video games, and the other is standing beside them.
+Player: 'Man, I suck at this game.
+Can you give me a few pointers?'
+Friend: '0x3A28213A 0x6339392C, 0x7363682E.'
+Player: 'I hate you.", caption: "Source: [xkcd](https://xkcd.com/138/)." %}

-So far, we've seen that JavaScript does not have "true" references—the ones that are used in "pass by reference"—even though that's the accepted shorthand when talking about "object references."
+So far, we've seen that JavaScript does not have "true" references—the ones that are used in "pass by reference"—even though that's the accepted shorthand terminology when talking about "object references."
 So what exactly *are* object references in JavaScript?

-"Object references" in JavaScript are really **pointers**.
-A pointer is a variable that—instead of directly storing a primitive value like an `int`, `bool`, `float`, or `char`—stores the memory address where some data lives.
+"Object references" in JavaScript are really pointers.
+A <dfn>pointer</dfn> is a variable that—instead of directly storing a primitive value like an `int`, `bool`, `float`, or `char`—stores the memory address where some data lives.
 Pointers refer to their data indirectly, using the addresses where those data can be found.

 An analogy may help to illustrate this: A pointer is like keeping record of a person's home address instead of directly logging that person's information somewhere.
 If you later visit that address, you might find data living there: a person with a name, age, and so forth.
 The person at that address may change their name, grow older, or decide to leave the property and be replaced by another tenant with an entirely different name, age, and so on.
 The address may even be empty and on the market.
 As long as we point to the same address, we can visit it to find out what data (person) lives there.
 We may also one day decide to point to a completely different home address with different residents or, if we're the landlord, evict someone from their home.

-{% include "postImage.html" src: "./images/houses.png", alt: "Two houses with two residents." %}

 It may not be immediately obvious why we need pointers in the first place and how they're even relevant in JavaScript.
 This deserves some elaboration.
 If you're already familiar with pointers, feel free to skip forward to the section on [pass by value vs. pass by reference](#pass-by-value-vs-pass-by-reference).

 ### How Are Objects Stored in Memory?

 Computers are good at one thing: Storing, retrieving, and manipulating numbers.
-That's it.

-So what happens when we want to create data like objects, arrays, or strings in a programming language of our choice?
+So what happens when we want to create compound data like objects, arrays, or strings in a programming language?
 How is that data stored if, for example, we have no "person" or "array" or "string" data type and computers can only store and retrieve numbers?

 Let's consider this JavaScript code as an example: